mathiasbosman/file-services/CONTRIBUTING.md

 Congratulations!

-Once your PR is merged, you will be proudly listed as a contributor in the [contributor chart](https://github.com/mathiasbosman/file-services/graphs/contributors).
+Once your PR has been merged, you will be proudly listed as a contributor in the [contributor chart](https://github.com/mathiasbosman/file-services/graphs/contributors).

 ### Keep contributing as you use the File Services